THE BASICS:

 Who bred Dottie?

-But we do not discuss Dottie's kennel or breeder.
-You can find this out using DogsNZ records though.
+At their request, we do not discuss Dottie's kennel or breeder.
+You can find this out using DogsNZ records.

 Are Dottie's parents dwarfs too?